 About the President

-The UW System’s two doctoral universities, 11 comprehensive universities, 13 branch campuses, and statewide extension annually serve approximately 170,000 students, and reach more than one million Wisconsin citizens through outreach, public broadcasting, and continuing education programs.
+The UW System’s two Research One universities and 11 comprehensive universities, together with statewide extension, annually serve approximately 170,000 students, and reach more than one million Wisconsin citizens through outreach, public broadcasting, and continuing education programs.
 Cross leads a UW System workforce of 39,000 faculty, academic and university staff, and graduate assistants.
 He is also responsible for the UW System’s $6 billion annual budget, made up of state support, federal funding, tuition and fees, and private gifts.
 He reports to the UW System Board of Regents.

 Previously, Cross served as chancellor of the University of Wisconsin Colleges and University of Wisconsin-Extension from February 2011 through February 2014.